 Acute myelogenous leukemia, or AML, is a type of blood cancer.
 It is a quickly progressing disease in which too many abnormal white blood cells are found in the bone marrow, the soft, spongy center of

 What is leukemia?
 Leukemia is blood cancer.
 It develops in the bone marrow—the soft, spongy center of the long bones that produces the three major blood cells.
 What is chronic myelogenous leukemia

 Hodgkin lymphoma is a type of cancer that causes cells in the lymphatic system to abnormally reproduce, eventually making the body less able to fight infection.
 It is the most common cancer in people

 Juvenile Myelomonocytic Leukemia (JMML) is a rare type of blood cancer that occurs when bone marrow production of white blood cells becomes severely disregulated.
 In children with JMML, the bone

 Burkitt's lymphoma (also called small noncleaved cell lymphoma) is a type of non-Hodgkin lymphoma, a cancer in the lymphatic system.
-Non-Hodgkin lymphoma causes the cells in your child’s lymphatic
+Burkitt's lymphoma is the most common type of non-Hodgkin lymphoma